Quasianalytic multiparameter perturbation of polynomials and normal matrices: Quasianalytic perturbation of polynomials

 \begin{demo}{Proof} Let $\de = (\de_1,\dots,\de_q)$ where $\de_k=\min\{\al_k,\be_k\}$.
 If $\de=\al$ then $\al \le \be$.
 Otherwise, $\de_k \ne \al_k$ for some $k$.
 On $\{x_k=0\}$ we have $x^{\al-\de} = 0$ and $0 \ne - x^{\be-\de} b(x) = x^{\ga-\de} c(x)$.
 Since $b$ and $c$ are non-vanishing, we obtain $\be=\ga$, by (\ref{cC}.5).
 So $x^\al a(x) = x^\be (b(x)+c(x))$ and hence $\al \ge \be$, again by (\ref{cC}.5). \end{demo}

 Let $M$ be a $\cC$-manifold and let $f$ be a real or complex valued $\cC$-function on $M$.
-We say that $f$ is a \emph{normal crossings} if each point in $M$ admits a coordinate neighborhood $U$ with coordinates $x=(x_1,\ldots,x_q)$ such that
+We say that $f$ has only \emph{normal crossings} if each point in $M$ admits a coordinate neighborhood $U$ with coordinates $x=(x_1,\ldots,x_q)$ such that